Kneckter/DiscordRoleBot/README.md

 # SimpleDiscordBot (Modified)

 SimpleDiscordBot using JavaScript, for basic fuctions and watching over a discord server.
+This version has been modified to only provide the temp role features for managing roles that are linked to subscribers.

 # REQUIREMENTS: